Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Calculate the estimated hosting cost of the existing architecture.
+-   Calculate the estimated hosting cost of the existing architecture

-    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture.
+    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture.
+-   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture

 ### Task 2: Calculate Estimated Hosting Cost of VMs with Reserved Instances

 #### Tasks to complete

--   Calculate the estimated hosting cost of the existing architecture using Reserved Instances.
+-   Calculate the estimated hosting cost of the existing architecture using Reserved Instances

-    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture using Reserved Instances.
+    -   Factor in the Virtual Machine instances and SQL Database of the Existing Architecture using Reserved Instances

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture using Reserved Instances.
+-   Have an estimate of the total estimated Azure cost to hosting the sample application in the Existing Architecture using Reserved Instances

 ### Task 3: Estimate Necessary App Service Tiers

 #### Tasks to complete

--   Estimate the necessary Azure App Service Plan for hosting the sample application in Azure PaaS services.
+-   Estimate the necessary Azure App Service Plan for hosting the sample application in Azure PaaS services

-    -   Factor in the App Service Plans / instances and SQL Database.
+    -   Factor in the App Service Plans / instances and SQL Database

 #### Exit criteria

--   Determine the appropriate App Service Plan pricing tier necessary to host the application while maintaining the ability to handle existing application load.
+-   Determine the appropriate App Service Plan pricing tier necessary to host the application while maintaining the ability to handle existing application load

 ### Task 4: Calculate Estimated Hosting Cost of Azure App Service

 #### Tasks to complete

--   Calculate the estimated hosting cost of the sample application using Azure App Service.
+-   Calculate the estimated hosting cost of the sample application using Azure App Service

 #### Exit criteria

--   Have an estimate of the total estimated Azure cost to hosting the sample application using Azure App Service.
+-   Have an estimate of the total estimated Azure cost to hosting the sample application using Azure App Service

 ### Task 5: Calculate Estimated Cost Savings

 #### Tasks to complete

--   Calculate the total estimated cost savings between the existing IaaS architecture and migrating to Azure App Service.
+-   Calculate the total estimated cost savings between the existing IaaS architecture and migrating to Azure App Service

 #### Exit criteria

--   Determine both the Monthly and Annual cost savings comparing the cost of both the Existing Architecture and the new Azure App Service architecture.
+-   Determine both the Monthly and Annual cost savings comparing the cost of both the Existing Architecture and the new Azure App Service architecture

 ## Exercise 2: Integrate Traffic Manager